evaldez89/banks-transaction-email-reader/README.md

 # Bank Transaction Email Reader

-The intention is of this project is to read emails comming from a bank regarding information of a transaction.
+The intention of this project is to read emails coming from a bank regarding information of a transaction.

-The ouput right now is an csv file delimited by pipes ("|") but the goal is to return a json with all the information so you can be able to use this on your mobile, desktop or web applications.
+The output right now is an csv file delimited by pipes ("|") but the goal is to return a json with all the information so you can be able to use this on your mobile, desktop or web applications.

-> Output Example:
+Output Example:

     date|currency|amount|merchant|status|type|
     21/12/19 23:40|RD|91.12|None|Reversada|Compra
     21/12/19 23:40|RD|91.12|UBR* PENDING.UBER.COM|Aprobada|Compra
     21/12/19 20:32|RD|125.53|UBR* PENDING.UBER.COM|Aprobada|Compra

-## Legend
+## Task Legend

 :construction: work in progress

-:white_check_mark: when adding tests
+:white_check_mark: when task is done

 :alarm_clock: Pending